santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 1. Add **"Add a Place – Text Input"** action and rename it to **"Add a Place – Salary Input"**.
 2. Use the placeholder (e.g., `[[salary_input]]`) from your DOCX template.
-3. Set the **Recipient Key** from the **Add Recipient - Employer** action from the dynamic content.
+3. Set the **Recipient Key** using the **Add Recipient - Employer** action from the dynamic content.
 This will ensure that the salary amount is defined and completed in the signature process by the employer.
 4. From the advanced parameters, set the **"Capture As"** as "salary_input".
 This ensures that the salary amount is captured as text, and be able to get it later in the flow.

     ![Add place salary](/images/powerautomate/dataverse-flow/add-salary-input.png)